fstark/blog/content/blog/making-a-blog/making-a-blog.md

 {% image "img/11ty-animated-gif.png", "An animated gif, according to 11ty..." %}

+Yep.
+The most logical way to render an animated gif is to render all the images in one larger one.
 I am not surprised, but the awfulness of modern frameworks never fails to disapoint me...

-So I guessed that was because the image plugin didn't output animated gif by default, and I added gif to the list of supported outputs.
-Which didn't work until I removied all the other formats
+So I guessed that was because the image plugin didn't output animated gif by default, so this was his best try.
+So, I added gif to the list of supported outputs.
+Which didn't chnage anything because the code is too happy with his png generation.
+So I removed  removed all the other formats, making sure it would output a gif.

-I then got the marvelous:
+And it worked.

-{% image "img/11ty-animated-gif-2.png", "We go the animation working!" %}
+{% image "img/11ty-animated-gif-2.png", "We got the animation working!" %}

-And, yes, it was animated.
+And, yes, it was actually animated.